Home page||

 In port or at anchor

-the surrounding area adjacent to the vessel whilst in port.
-Individuals, who have no legitimate
+the surrounding area adjacent to the vessel while in port.
+Individuals who have no legal

-point of entry/exit, and the Master and/or SSO should be informed if the watch is uncertain as to
+point of entry/exit, and the Master and SSO should be informed if the watch is uncertain as to

 whether an individual has legitimate reasons to be onboard.

-A permanent watchman should be present in areas where stevedores or repair technicians are
+A permanent watchman should be present in areas where stevedores or repair technicians work onboard the ship.
+During hours of darkness, all areas should be well-lit to

 facilitate visual monitoring of activities.
 Any suspicious activities conducted by third parties on